-Sima Samar is the chairperson of the Afghanistan Independent Human Rights Commission and founder of the Shuhada Organization, which supports the education and health needs of Afghan refugee women and girls.
-Samar earned her medical degree with Kabul University in 1982.
+Sima Samar is the chairwoman of the Afghanistan Independent Human Rights Commission (AIHRC) and founder of the Shuhada Organization, which supports the education and health needs of Afghan refugee women and girls.
+Samar earned her medical degree at Kabul University in 1982.
 In 1984, during the Soviet invasion of Afghanistan, she fled to Pakistan, where she founded the Shuhada Organization.
 The organization operates dozens of schools for girls and boys in Afghanistan and schools for Afghan refugees in Pakistan.
 During the repressive rule of the Taliban, Samar still managed to keep schools and clinics open in Afghanistan.
 In 2002, she returned to Afghanistan and became the first women's affairs minister in the post-Taliban interim government.
 She established the first Afghanistan Ministry of Women’s Affairs.
-She was forced to resign, however, after she received death threats for questioning Shariah law and advocating for women’s right to choose to wear a burqa.
+She was forced to resign, however, after she received death threats for questioning Shariah law and advocating for women’s right to choose not to wear a burqa.